family-adaptive-resilience/personal-plan/README.md

 I also do not notice any ozone odor from ozone-free models, even in the immediate vicinity of one just after shutdown.
 Ozone can be perceived as low as 5 parts per billion.
 Hence I think 185nm leakage is likely negligible.
 Also helps in cleaning up after discarding spoiled fruit etc.
 ```
+11. Important: **prone** - I read that it may be better for breathing if you lie prone (on your front).

 ## Supplements